This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 2.5 License.

 to top of page

 In automatic block systems, the difference between German and Anglo-Saxon principles is not as big as in the traditional manual block systems.
-However, a difference from the North American systems is, that automatic block signals are not simply controlled by the track circuits.
+However, in contrast to the North American systems is, that automatic block signals are not simply controlled by the track circuits.
 In addition, there is always some kind of block locking similar to the philosophy of manual block.
 After a train has occupied a block section, the signal is automatically reset to stop, and it is locked in stop position.
 To unlock the signal so it can be cleared again for another train, the following conditions are checked:

 The condition that the train must have passed the signal at the end of the block section is checked either by an additional axle contact or by sequence locking.
 Sequence locking means that a section can only be released after the next section has been occupied.
 Thus, if the line clear detection device reports the block section clear without beeing positive that the train passed the next signal (e.g. when a short and light train runs over a dirty part of a track circuit), the signal at the entrance of the block section will remain in stop position.